 Consular Team Germany Resumes Limited Visa Services

-Starting the week of July 20, the consular sections in Berlin and Frankfurt will resume processing of limited categories of nonimmigrant visa applications; Munich will resume processing only F/M/J visas.
-At this time, we are prioritizing services for U.S. citizens and residents of Germany.
+The consular sections in Berlin, Frankfurt, and Munich have resumed processing of limited categories of nonimmigrant visa applications.
+We are prioritizing services for U.S. citizens and residents of Germany.

 Students who already hold valid F and M visas may now travel directly from the Schengen area to the United States.
 Prospective students who need an F or M visa should make an appointment for a visa interview.
 All F and M travelers must have a current I-20 form that complies with all Student and Exchange Visitor Program requirements; whether the course of study is taking place 100% online or not.